 March 2019 – May 2020

 Deckhand (or stewardess)

-Do not leave out details in your working history – you cannot have gaps in your time-line, it is questionable.
+Do not leave out details in your working history you cannot have gaps in your time line, it is questionable.
 For example, if you have laundry/silver service/chambermaid experience.
 If you have worked in five star/Michelin star establishments, that is all great info to add, how many covers, wine service, napkin folding, setting table, etc etc. If you worked lunch and dinner service, or all day service.
-Fine dining, silver service, busy bistrot.
+Fine dining, silver service, busy bistro.

-Captains and senior HoD – important to add details: management company, size of team onboard that you were responsible for/managing?
-Accounts – what programmes.
-Anything particular to the vessel in question – newbuild?
+Captains and senior HoD important to add details re managed/not managed(and by who?), size of team onboard that you were responsible for/managing?
+Accounts what programmes.
+Anything particular to the vessel in question newbuild?
 Yard periods?
 Change of ownership mid season, etc etc. using photos of yachts worked on makes the doc heavy and takes up space on the CV better served to detail.
 Photos are a good additional portfolio to take to interview.

 if you have been lucky enough to get daywork, have separate sub-section for daywork at the top of your work history – it is the most recent and relevant

 May 2022– present – Daywork/Freelance Mediterranean